South Wales Railway: Proposals

 "that the railway shall divide into two branches, one to the naval arsenal of Pembroke and the harbour of Milford Haven Waterway, and the other to Fishguard, whence a communication with the South of Ireland would be effected within six hours."

 Chief among the objectives of the line was communication with Ireland; the engineer was Isambard Kingdom Brunel.
-The project was sponsored by the Great Western Railway and in February 1845 the GWR announced that they had promised £500,000 towards the formation of the Company.
+The project was sponsored by the Great Western Railway and in February 1845 the GWR announced that they had promised £500,000 towards the formation of the company.
 It was to be "a great national undertaking to connect the South of Ireland as well as South Wales with the Metropolis".

 The people of Monmouth were disappointed that the line was not to pass through their town, and they urged a deviation to run through Gloucester, Monmouth and Usk to Caerleon, adding 18 miles to the route and involving considerably worse gradients.
 The Admiralty objected to the Severn bridge, and the result was that the line was authorised west of Chepstow only, with a branch to Monmouth.
-The line was to be broad gauge, although this was not explicitly defined in the 1845 Act.
+The line was to be broad gauge, although this was not explicitly defined in the South Wales Railway Act 1845 (8 & 9 Vict. c. cxc).

-In the 1846 session of Parliament, and revised bridge crossing of the Severn at Fretherne was proposed, and alternatively a tunnel.
-Both options were rejected in Parliament, and the Company was obliged to concede the longer route through Gloucester, crossing the Severn there.
+In the 1846 session of Parliament, a revised bridge crossing of the Severn at Fretherne was proposed, and alternatively a tunnel.
+Both options were rejected in Parliament, and the company was obliged to concede the longer route through Gloucester, crossing the Severn there.

 A local railway thus became of strategic importance: the Gloucester and Dean Forest Railway had been authorised in 1845 to connect with the Monmouth and Hereford Railway near Grange Court.
 If the Gloucester and Dean Forest Railway extended southwards to Hagloe Farm, two miles south of Awre, the South Wales Railway could connect there.
-The arrangement was approved and both companies got their Act in 1846.
-Soon after the Royal Assent the GWR agreed with the G&DFR that the former would take over the construction and build the line themselves.
+The arrangement was approved and both companies got their acts of Parliament in 1846.
+Soon after gaining royal assent the GWR agreed with the G&DFR that the former would take over the construction and build the line themselves.

-The South Wales Railway Act of 1846 also authorised a branch from Landore to Swansea, as the original route had not been intended to enter the town centre, and another from a point near the later Clarbeston Road station to Haverfordwest.
+The South Wales Railway Amendment Act 1846 (9 & 10 Vict. c. ccxxxix) also authorised a branch from Landore to Swansea, as the original route had not been intended to enter the town centre, and another from a point near the later Clarbeston Road station to Haverfordwest.

-Soon after the passing of the Act the Company agreed with the Gloucester and Dean Forest Railway that the SWR would build the southward extension itself, so that the northern limit of the SWR was to be at Grange Court, about 6 miles from Gloucester.
+Soon after the passing of the act of Parliament the company agreed with the Gloucester and Dean Forest Railway that the SWR would build the southward extension itself, so that the northern limit of the SWR was to be at Grange Court, about 6 miles from Gloucester.

 Agreement was reached with the Great Western Railway that the GWR would lease the SWR on completion of the line to Fishguard, paying 5% on the capital plus half of surplus profits.